|

 Regardless

-of the reason, we, as writers, don't want to irritate our readers.
+the reason, we, as writers, don't want to

 need to say, and then say those words once.